North Korea entry requirements for New Zealand passport holders

 |---|---|

-| Tourist visa (single entry)Standard fee for New Zealand passport holders; must be arranged through a travel agency. | €50 (approx. $55 USD) |
+| Tourist visa (single entry)Standard fee for New Zealand passport holders.
+Must be arranged through a travel agency. | €50 (approx. $55 USD) |

-| Tourist visa (multiple entry)Rarely issued; requires special justification. | €80 (approx. $88 USD) |
+| Tourist visa (multiple entry)For multiple entries, subject to approval. | €80 (approx. $88 USD) |

 Common reasons for entry denial